 POLISHING PAD OVERVIEW

 In the surface preparation field, the applications that require precision polishing are diverse.
-Spartan Polishing Pads are designed with a variety of material and application requirements.
+Spartan Polishing Pads are designed to accommodate a variety of material and application requirements.
 In order to accommodate a broad spectrum of needs, let’s investigate some of the major application categories keeping in mind that there are applications-specific needs in each area.

-SPARTAN POLISHING PADS: Many advanced materials require the use of “applications-specific” surface preparation media for lapping, polishing and planarization.
+Many advanced materials require the use of “applications-specific” surface preparation media for lapping, polishing and planarization.
 Spartan Polishing Pad Division designs and manufacturers synthetic pads to accommodate the requirements for a wide variety of polishing applications.
 The industries using such quality products are industrial, semiconductor, compound semiconductor, optics & electro-optics, geology, metallographic and advanced materials industries.

 Some typical applications would include but are not limited to: